New superparticle models in AdS superspaces

 Anti-de Sitter supergeometries have been a topic of interest in the literature since their introduction in the early years of supersymmetry by Keck \cite{Keck} and Zumino \cite{Zumino}.
-There exist two main approaches when considering such supergeometries: (i) a supergravity-inspired framework; and (ii) an appropriate embedding formalism.
+The first to appear was the four-dimensional $\N=1$ AdS superspace, AdS$^{4|4}$, and the comprehensive analysis of general supermultiplets on $\text{AdS}^{4|4}$ was given in a paper by Ivanov and Sorin \cite{IS}, arguably one of the most important works on AdS supersymmetry.\footnote{See also \cite{IS2} by the same authors.} In general, there exist two main approaches when considering such supergeometries: (i) a supergravity-inspired framework; and (ii) an appropriate embedding formalism.
 In the former, AdS backgrounds are singled out by the requirement that the torsion and curvature tensors are Lorentz-invariant and covariantly constant, see, e.g., \cite{KLTM, KTM2, KKR}, and references therein.
 The latter stems from supersymmetric extensions to the standard embedding realisation of AdS$_d$ as a hypersurface in $\mathbb{R}^{d-1\,,2}$

 Such extensions have been developed in the three, four, and five-dimensional cases \cite{KTM, KT, KKR, KK}.\footnote{For a review of superembedding approaches, see \cite{DS, BDS}.}

 The $\N$-extended conformally flat AdS superspaces in three dimensions can be defined from a group-theoretic point of view as